frankvanhof/appdeploy/README.md

 Then when you install Openshift GitOps by following [these](https://docs.openshift.com/container-platform/4.9/cicd/gitops/installing-openshift-gitops.html) instructions, you should then be able to create an ArgoCD app and configure it to use this Git Repo to synch with a namespace of your choosing.
 Follow the installation instructions and test by creating the spring-boot application in the instructions.
 This does nothing more than watching a repo and pulling and deploying an image, but it demonstrates that privileges are set correctly and ArgoCD functions correctly.
 Besides, it has a nice UI to stare at.

 ToDo:
-- Steps to deploy a GitLab Server on CRC and add GitLab CI to the karaf-log repo so we can add CI to trigger a complete CI + GitOps cycle.
+- Steps to deploy a GitLab Server on CRC and add GitLab CI to the karaf-log repo so we can add CI to trigger a complete CI + GitOps CD cycle.
 - Now the ArgoCD app is created by hand in the UI.
 That is great for demonstration purposes, but we want to create Argo apps straight from Git, of course.